shaheenp/mygreeneyed/_posts/2020-04-07-thuja-plicata.md

   - shallow roots allow better access to O<sub>2</sub> in wet conditions
   - seedlings are tolerant of flooding
   - shade tolerant
-  - vegetative reproduction by layer (re-rooting) of fallen/sweeping branches
+  - vegetative reproduction by layering (re-rooting) of fallen/sweeping branches
   - conical shape maximizes light absorption throughout the day, year-round
   - defense:
     - resinous wood is poisonous to insects and resistant to bacterial and fungal infestation